-Here at The Energy Professor, we want to give you the information you need to not only save money on your energy bill but to also become more energy efficient.
+Here at The Energy Professor, we want to give you the information you need to not only save money on your energy bill but also to become more energy efficient.
 We hope find this post helpful!
-And makes it easier for you to know the average monthly electric bill with solar panels.
-Be sure to also check out our one-of-a-kind energy savings calculator!
+It makes it easier for you to know more about solar panels.
+Be sure to check out our solar tool below to calculate how much electricity you could save at your address by switching to solar panels.

 What is the Average Electricity Bill With Solar Panels?

-The extent of your energy savings with solar panels varies based on several factors, but on average, when switching to solar electricity you can expect to save between $50 and $150 monthly.
-These savings can be even greater when factoring in local solar tax incentives.
+When switching to solar electricity, you can expect to save between $50 and $150 monthly.
+These savings can be even greater when factoring in local solar tax incentives like the Federal Solar Tax Credit.
 The actual reduction in your electric bill post-solar installation hinges on the energy production of your solar panels, local electricity rates, and your home’s energy usage.
-Now, let’s delve deeper into how solar panels lower your electric bill.
+Now, let’s go deeper into how solar panels lower your electric bill.

 How Do Solar Panels Work With Your Electric Bill?